w3f/Grants-Program/applications/MeProtocol.md

 4.This means **existing customers are happy and new customers are acquired** – unachievable with traditional loyalty programs.

 **Making blockchain-based rewards work in practice however requires solving two general problems:**

-1.**Accessibility** – Simply creating a reward token that can be exchanged doesn’t mean that it will be exchanged. a.Where do you go to redeem the rewards? b.How do you exchange them? c.Most consumers will not bother to search for loyalty redemption options, then go find a DEX, then a peer and then calculate what they need to swap to get the rewards they need.
+1. **Accessibility** – Simply creating a reward token that can be exchanged doesn’t mean that it will be exchanged. a.Where do you go to redeem the rewards? b.How do you exchange them? c.Most consumers will not bother to search for loyalty redemption options, then go find a DEX, then a peer and then calculate what they need to swap to get the rewards they need.
 **Solution** – We are building a dedicated **‘reverse’ marketplace** for blockchain-based loyalty rewards.
 Simplified redemption, for everyone, from every brand, with the exchange complexity hidden in the background.

-2.**Liquidity** – Just because a brand wants to release reward tokens, doesn’t mean they can be easily exchanged in a marketplace. a.What is the value of these reward tokens? b.How do we ensure that the exchange brings benefits to the brand as well? c.How do we balance inflow and outflow and drive new customers to brands?
+2. **Liquidity** – Just because a brand wants to release reward tokens, doesn’t mean they can be easily exchanged in a marketplace. a.What is the value of these reward tokens? b.How do we ensure that the exchange brings benefits to the brand as well? c.How do we balance inflow and outflow and drive new customers to brands?